Phuket reclining golden Buddha

-First, everyone seems to miss the giant golden reclining Buddha peacefully contemplates the road… nice but still not so unusual… The statue is so big, how can you miss it when you drive on the way to Phuket International Airport?
-And yet, amazingly, most residents seeing the photo or hearing about a reclining Buddha of this size on Phuket Island would have no idea where the place is.
+Surprisingly, most people miss the giant Buddha peacefully glittering in the sun of Phuket.
+The statue is so big; how can you possibly miss it when you drive on such a busy road?
+Even residents hearing about the giant reclining Buddha of Sri Sunthon have no idea where the place is.

-Best of all, the place really easy to spot, just past the ‘Heroine Monument’ and drive few kilometers… you will see a typical temple gate on your left and through that gate, this huge golden Buddha stare at you.
-But as you are on the highway and people speed up in this area, you too drove too fast and missed it too!
+Best of all, Wat Sri Sunthon is easy to spot.
+Just drive past the ‘Heroine Monument’ and keep going for a couple of kilometres… you will spot this typical temple gate on your left.
+Through that gate, this huge golden Buddha is staring at you.
+But as this is a speedway and people tend to drive fast in this area, most drive too fast and miss it.

-The place is peaceful, like most temples, and is surrounded by several constructions, a bell tower and a large building on top of which the Buddha is resting.
-You can climb the stairs at the back on the building and walk around the Buddha, but the image really takes its full dimension from the distance, through the tree foliage.
+Like most temples, the grounds of Wat Sri Sunthon are usually peaceful.
+The main temple is surrounded by several constructions, a bell tower and a large building on top of which the Buddha rests.
+You can climb the stairs at the back of the structure and walk around the Buddha.
+However, the sculpture takes its full dimension from a distance through the tree foliage.

-Often in Thai temples, numerous carvings and fun statues are scattered here and there under the tress.
-Some are cute, such as pink elephants and exotics animals… and some are right down scary, like the ‘Pret Pret’ on the photo.
-‘Pret’ is a demon or hungry ghost and according to Thais’ common belief, Prets are as tall as palm trees, have mouth as small as a needle; their feet and hands are as big as a sugar palm leaf.
+As usual, carvings and funny statues are scattered here and there on the temple grounds.
+Some are cute, such as pink elephants or exotics animals.
+Some are right down scary, like the ‘Pret Pret’ on the photo below.
+‘Pret’ is a demon or hungry ghost, and according to Thais’ common belief, Prets are as tall as palm trees, have a mouth as small as a needle, their feet and hands are as big as a sugar palm leaf.
 Their only food is blood and pus.
+That’s lovely.

-People who curse their parents, those who commit adultery or had a greedy life will become Pret after their death.
-It’s another form of life co-existing with human beings, but human can’t see them.
-Well most human can’t.
-Worry not, it is not a permanent state, once they did their ‘time’, they will return to human, become angels or go to hell.
-Interestingly, the Pret on the photo holds the country in one hand… and a mobile phone in the other.
-I wonder who that would be.
+People who curse their parents, commit adultery, or have a greedy life will become Pret after death.
+It’s another form of life co-existing with human beings, but a human can’t see them.
+Well, most humans can’t.
+Worry not; it is not a permanent state.
+Once they have done their ‘time’, they will return to a human form, become angels or go to hell.